Movatterモバイル変換

 A dead animal may be flayed when preparing it to be used as human food, or for its hide orfur.
 This is more commonly calledskinning.

 Flaying of humans is used as a method oftorture orexecution, depending on how much of the skin is removed.
 This is often referred to as flaying alive.
-There are also records of people flayed afterdeath, generally as a means of debasing the corpse of a prominent enemy orcriminal, sometimes related to religious beliefs (e.g., to deny an afterlife); sometimes the skin is used, again for deterrence, esoteric/ritualistic purposes, etc. (e.g.,scalping).[citation needed]
+There are also records of people flayed afterdeath, generally as a means of debasing the corpse of a prominent enemy orcriminal, sometimes related to metaphysical ideas (e.g., to deny an afterlife); sometimes the skin is used, again for deterrence, esoteric/ritualistic purposes, etc. (e.g.,scalping).[citation needed]

 Causes of death